mbogner/gitlab-ext/SECURITY.md

 ## Reporting a Vulnerability

-Please send an email with a description and possible reproducer to m@mbo.dev if you find a vulnerability.
+Please create an issue on github with a proper description and if possible a reproducer.